TuriAndrade/TuriAndrade/README.md

 🎓 Master’s student in Computer Science at **UFMG (DCC)**.
 🧠 Research in **Deep Learning**, with focus on **Computer Vision** and **Healthcare applications**.
-💻 Passionate about designing **AI systems** for vision and biosignal analysis.
+💻 Enthusiastic about developing robust AI solutions to tackle real-world problems.
 📚 Currently exploring **Test-Time Adaptation** techniques for both computer vision and healthcare domains.

 ## 🚀 Projects